-Choreographic public dialogues create a ground for connection and exchange on difficult topics by relying on simple physical methods to communicate ideas, positions, beliefs and relationships.
+Action dialogues are public events where participants create a ground for connection and exchange on difficult topics by using simple physical methods to communicate on ideas, positions, beliefs.

 physical methods of exchange

-In a choreographic public dialogue there is no audience, only participants, and no dancing, performance or physical skill is required.
-Instead, participants are invited into a highly structured choreographic framework that enables participants to use physical actions like standing, sitting and walking, in counterpoint with language and sound, to consider questions and exchange experience on issues ranging from immigration to violence.
+In a public action dialogue there is no audience, only participants, and no dancing, performance or physical skill is required.
+Instead, participants are invited into a highly structured choreographic framework, meaning a time and action based structure that uses physical means to help people communicate.
+In these physical dialogue models, participants consider questions and exchange experience on issues ranging from immigration to violence to racism.
+They engage in actions such standing, sitting, gesturing and walking, in connection with sound and language, in order to reflect and connect on issues that matter to them and to their communities.

 collaboration based on experience